-Just as I disclaimer before I begin this rant, I DON’T LIKE THE BALLON D’OR.
-I think it’s a popularity contest more anything.
+Just as a disclaimer before I begin this rant, I DON’T LIKE THE BALLON D’OR.
+I think it’s a popularity contest more than anything.
 But I’m devoting some attention to this year’s “award” because if Ronaldo wins, he and Messi will be tied 5-5.
-This would be a crisis scenario in the world of sports, because in 50 years, kids are going to look back on this era and say “wow, they both have 5 Ballon D’Ors!
+This would be a crisis scenario in the world of sports because, in 50 years, kids are going to look back on this era and say “wow, they both have 5 Ballon D’Ors!
 They must be equal!!”

 We all that’s not the case.
 CR7 isn’t fit to shine Leo Messi’s shoes.
 But that’s not why giving him the 2017 Ballon D’Or would be a high crime.
 Here’s why: